mbwilding/steam-achievement-unlocker/README.md

 ## Description
 Unlocks every achievement for all owned Steam titles.
 Tested on Windows, Linux, and Mac (x64).
-Make sure Steam is logged in.
+Make sure Steam is running and logged in.

 ## Requirements
 - [.NET 9 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)